 We slowly began to make our way down.
 By this stage, we had split into different groups, so we arrived back at the minibus at different times and waited for our comrades to come back.
 The final group of Thuong and Olivia made it back exactly 23 hours and 53 minutes after the journey started.
 We had completed the challenge within 24 hours!
 Unfazed by the closeness of the timing, Thuong wryly stated “I wish I’d had another break”.

 The challenge was a massive success, and through it we managed to raised over £4,000 for Race Against Blood Cancer who do tremendous work encouraging a greater number and diversity of people to join blood donation programmes.

-If you’d like to donate, in recognition of the Croud team’s impressive achievement and to help Race Against Blood Cancer’s great work, please visit our fundraising page.
+If you’d like to donate and support Race Against Blood Cancer’s great work, please visit their page here.